gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    make SGX=1

 It is also important to remove the file :file:`result.txt` if it exists.
-Otherwise the Protected FS will detect the already-existing file and fail.
+Otherwise the Encrypted FS will detect the already-existing file and fail.
 So let's remove it unconditionally::

    rm -f result.txt